Media Arts Internship program - LOOP DREAMS

 Our trainees also work on the skills that make a “whole” person and professional during our program.
 They learn holistic skills such as financial literacy, communication techniques, professional branding and interviewing, as well as best practices around accountability and time management.

 Professional SKILLS & the gig economy

 The Loop Lab’s workforce program focuses on using these core skills in a professional context.
 The curriculum is heavily project based to simulate real-world work scenarios, as an individual and as a group, often working with partner organizations producing work that will be part of the Trainees’ portfolios.
 These include scenarios working in a traditional workplace dynamic and as freelancers in the gig economy.
 Trainees are also taught client interaction and billing practices.
 We want our trainees to be prepared for audio/video jobs as they are now and will be in the future, not only the way it has been in the past.

-Trainees are required to participate in a 200 hour paid fellowship at the end of the classroom portion of the program.
+Trainees are required to participate in a 200 hour paid internship at the end of the classroom portion of the program.
 This hands-on work experience in the audio/visual field is critical to their professional development.
 It also gives them a key piece of experience for their resume and future job prospects.

 We’re looking for young people, to join us, and learn the fundamentals of the audio/video industry for free.

-We are located in the heart of Central Square, Cambridge, Mass, at 872 Massachusetts Ave, Unit 1-5, Cambridge, MA 02139.
+We are located near the heart of Central Square, Cambridge, Mass, at 872 Massachusetts Ave, Unit 1-5, Cambridge, MA 02139.
 If you have any questions, or concerns related to the enrollment process, please contact email@example.com